azsk/DevOpsKit-docs/ReleaseNotes/LatestReleaseNotes.md

-## 200915 (AzSK v.4.13.0)
+## 201015 (AzSK v.4.14.0)

 ### Feature updates

 *   CA SPN old credentials cleanup:

-    *	When the below command is run to renew CA certificate, a new workflow will offer to delete existing old credentials:
+    *	In the previous sprint, we had added support for deleting older certificate credentials when renewing the certificate for AzSK CA SPN.
+To allow users to request just deletion of older credentials (without necessarily renewing the current credential), we have added the -DeleteOldCredentials switch as under:

     ```Powershell
-    Update-AzSKContinuousAssurance –sid $sub -RenewCertificate
+        Update-AzSKContinuousAssurance –sid $sub -DeleteOldCredentials
     ```

-    *   The ```-SkipCertificateCleanup``` switch may be used to skip deletion of older certificates.

 *	Security scanner for Azure DevOps (ADO)/ADO Security Scanner extension:

-    *	The key highlights for the Azure DevOps (ADO) security scanner release are (a) durable check-pointing for Azure hosted continuous assurance scans, (b) interfacing bug logging feature with service tree data and (c) renaming the module/extension/cmdlets/controls/features etc. from ‘AzureDevOps’ to ‘ADO’.
-With this release, ADO scanner is ready for CSEO-wide deployment.
+    *	The key highlights for the Azure DevOps (ADO) security scanner release are support for (a) setting up Azure-hosted continuous assurance scans with Owner access only at the target RG level, (b) scanning all resources associated with a specific service and (c) various admin control improvements.
+This release has been deployed for CSEO-wide consumption and a dashboard is available at https://aka.ms/adoscanner/dashboard.
     *   [Click here](https://idwebelements/GroupManagement.aspx?Group=azskadop&Operation=join) to subscribe to get detailed feature updates of ADO security scanner.

 * Security Verification Tests (SVTs):